Two women in a painting class

 Japanese Mud Ball Art: Hikaru Dorodango

-Become a mud-ball artist!
-During this hands-on class, students create their own Japanese art balls.
-Hikaru dorodango uses earth and water to create a shiny sphere resembling a billiard ball.
+Hikaru Dorodango Become a mud-ball artist!
+During this hands-on class, students will create their own Japanese art balls.
+Hikaru dorodango is a Japanese art form that uses earth and water to create a shiny sphere resembling a billiard ball.
 Dorodango requires both patience and concentration to hand-shape each ball.
 The process is simple, but the result is beautiful art.
 No experience is necessary, and all materials will be provided.
 Instructor: Jay Sternickle

 6 to 8 p.m.